 For more images follow this link: Dolcoath Mine Gallery

 Camborne Mining District 13: This is the impressive preserved drum of the winder at Harriet’s Shaft of Dolcoath Mine.

 Camborne Mining District 14: This image is of the preserved 90″ Pumping Engine on Taylor’s Shaft of East Pool and Agar Mine.
-It is open to the public, preserving the mining heritage of the area.
+Also, it is open to the public, consequently preserving the mining heritage of the area.

 Camborne Mining District 15: Michell’s Shaft of East Pool and Agar is situated between Camborne and Redruth, this is the flywheel of the preserved Winding Engine.
 These are the remains of two mines which merged in 1897, it is the home to a preserved 30″ Rotative Beam Engine that is open to the public.
 In total the mines worked from 1835-1945, East Pool produced 88,3000 tons Copper, 38,490 tons Tin, 31,722 tons Arsenic and 2,820 tons of Wolfram.
 Wheal Agar produced 3,033 tons of Copper.

 Camborne Mining District 16: The last Mine to work, an image of South Crofty soon after closure.
 The headframe over New Cooks Shaft which was 769m deep.

 For more images of South Crofty Mine follow this link: South Crofty Mine Surface